ASNA/SunFarm/docs/adding-image-to-page.md

 ![Customer Icon Shows](/images/page-two-04_a.png)

->If you still not see the image with proper width, clear the Browser's CSS cache.
+>If you still don't see the image with proper width, clear the Browser's CSS cache.

 If we prefer not *to push* the rest of rows down, we can change the position style from: "relative" to: "absolute"[^1].